Primary and Secondary Structures - Meteorites

 Cape York

 Cape York, TKW is around 51 ton, with several large individuals recovered presenting researchers with an abundance of sample material for study.
 The troilite nodule shown above is 11 cm in length.
-Buchwald, (1975), argues for a gravity field in the parent body - see next image.
+Buchwald, (1975), suggests a gravity field in the parent body - see next image.

 {short description of image}